-#2 Customer finds your website or link from social media to your website
+2. Customer finds your website or link from social media to your website

 3. Customer assesses your solution

-#4 Customer leaves
+4. Customer leaves

-#5 Lost Opportunity
+5. Lost Opportunity

 It may be an awesome solution but it is not keeping them at your site and it is not encouraging them to come back for more.